corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-flows.md

 2. Build the transaction using the `TransactionBuilderFactory` service.
 3. Verify that the transaction is valid with the `txBuilder.verify` method.
 4. Sign the transaction using the `txBuilder.sign` method.
-5. Send the state to the counterparty using the `flowMessaging` service then receive it using the `FlowEngine` and the subflow `CollectSignaturesFlow`.
+5. Send the state to the counterparty using the `flowMessaging` service, then receive it using the `FlowEngine` and the subflow `CollectSignaturesFlow`.
 6. Notarize and record the transaction in both parties' vaults using the `FlowEngine` service and the subflow `FinalityFlow`.
 7. Return a `SignedTransactionDigest`.